-For more than 80 years, Thales has been a major supplier of ATM solutions for the U.S. Federal Aviation Administration, the Department of Defense, and directly to airports.
+For more than 85 years, Thales has supplied Air Traffic Management solutions to the U.S. Federal Aviation Administration, the Department of Defense, and directly to airports.
 Through innovation and customer partnership, our solutions now span navigation, surveillance, and automation, helping the aviation community meet their needs for increased safety, capacity and efficiency.
-Further, Thales plays a key role in NextGen supplying navigation and surveillance infrastructures, as well as ADS-B technology, data communication platforms and tower automation for transformational programs such as FAA ADS-B, Data Comm and Terminal Flight Data Manager.
+Further, Thales plays a key role in supporting NextGen programs through the supply of ADS-B, navigation, and surveillance infrastructure solutions.
+Thales is leveraging innovations in traditional ATM technologies to supply solutions that increase efficiencies in air traffic flow management (ATFM) and provide notification and authorization services enabling unmanned aerial systems (UAS) operations to occur in the NAS.

 Thales is the world leader in ground-based conventional and satellite air navigation equipment.
 In the U.S., Thales supplies more than 99% of the Instrument Landing Systems (ILS).
 Additionally, the FAA’s entire VHF Omni Directional Radio Range (VOR) network together with over half of the Distance Measure Equipment (DME) technology have been provided and continue to be supported by Thales.